Kerala Pradesh Congress Committee

-Kerala Pradesh Congress Committee is the Kerala state unit of the Indian National Congress.
+Kerala Pradesh Congress Committee (Kerala PCC or KPCC) is the Kerala state unit of the Indian National Congress.
 It is responsible for organizing and coordinating the party's activities and campaigns within the state, as well as selecting candidates for local, state, and national elections.
-The INC currently leads the UDF alliance, the Opposition in the Kerala Legislative Assembly.
+The INC currently leads the UDF alliance, the ruling coalition in the Kerala Legislative Assembly.

+The Kerala Pradesh Congress Committee has been created by former Kerala Chief Minister, K. Karunakaran.
+KPCC is consistently ranked as the best Pradesh Congress Committee in India.

 Kerala Pradesh Congress Committee was first convened in 1921 at Ottapalam in northern Kerala (in the presence of the T. Prakasam).